 4. Offering an AR try-and-buy experience

 A recent survey showed that 29% of consumers would prefer to use AR to view the product before they purchase it.
 The technology places virtual objects in the real world and retailers can use this feature to let customers have a try-and-buy experience.
 For example, an AR app can show customers how the product will look on them.
 All it takes is selecting the item, and the app will superimpose it on the camera view to help customers make a better purchasing decision.

 5. Driving customer loyalty

-AR is on its way to becoming an essential part of customer experience in retails.
+AR is on its way to becoming an essential part of the customer experience in retail.
 That’s especially true for retailers targeting young customers.
 69% of 18 to 24-year-olds are likely to shop with a brand that offers AR experiences.

 According to a recent study, 51% of consumers feel that retailers aren’t taking full advantage of the AR technology

 That’s why it’s high time you developed your own AR app.